 If there are significant injuries or death, law enforcement is generally required by state law to do a crash report that includes a basic crash investigation.
 However, if there is a significant injury or death, securing the scene and evidence is crucial.
 There are instances where it may be necessary to download the data on the onboard computer systems that are in place on most trucks today.
 It may be necessary to obtain a temporary restraining order (TRO) to allow the inspection, photos, and download of information before the truck is altered, repaired or destroyed after a wreck.

 Identifying witnesses and securing statements from them is very helpful and necessary in the early hours and days after a collision.
 Sometimes official police reports do not reflect all the actual witnesses to a wreck or their versions of how the collision occurred.
-Once again, it is critical that you contact an experienced lawyer immediately to do this type of investigation.
+Once again, it is critical that you contact an experienced attorney for commercial vehicle collision cases immediately to do this type of investigation.

-For more information on Trucking Accidents Vs. Car Accidents, a free initial consultation is your next best step.
+For more information on Trucking Accidents Vs. For car Accidents, a free initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling today.